-Option Default Description contentCache true Cache for the resource content when its loaded. encoding null Character encoding of the resource content.
+Option Default Description contentCache true Cache for the resource content when its loaded.
+Note : as of Carmel 2.9 cached resource content can be cleared via JMX using the endpoint's clearContentCache Ê operation. encoding null Character encoding of the resource content. templateUpdateDelay 5 Carnel 2.9: Number of seconds the loaded template resource will remain in the cache.